ClydeFrog04/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+Context helps solve the problem of state management in web apps.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+The store in redux is the place where all of the state data is kept, so we don't have to sort through files to find where pieces of state are.
+Actions are the definition for what to do with the state data at certain points in our app.
+Reducers are the way to "reduce" actions and state to get a new state as output.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state is state that persists throughout the application.
+Things like shopping carts would be application state.
+Component state persists only in the component that made it, so things like a form might have component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Redux thunk allows us to make asynchronous redux actions.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I like context better than redux because it is a lot cleaner.
+It is much easier to see where exactly everything lives and what it does.
+I used context on the last build week and we defined our state and context's in a single file which made it so much easier to see all of our state at one time.
+Redux is still fun to work with though, and I don't find it overly complex, just moreso than context.

 ## Project Set Up